yning/Hadoop/README.md

 Hadoop
 ======
-Aggregate:
+** Aggregate **:

-Compute the average use of every word per year.
+1) Compute the average use of every word per year.

-Compute the maximum and minimum times a word appears in all the state of the union addresses.
+2) Compute the maximum and minimum times a word appears in all the state of the union addresses.